 I was noticing some really strange requests in my web server’s log files on a VPS that I manage.
 Requests that seem to be focused on finding vulnerabilities or exploits.
 Turns out, most of the originating IP addresses are from China.
 Since the VPS is not behind a router or otherwise managed firewall device, I decided to investigate if I could just block all traffic from China to my VPS.
 Turns out the software “Uncomplicated Firewall” or better known as UFW, that I already had running can do this easily.
 If you’re new to UFW, take a look at this very comprehensive page showing how to set it up.

-First you will need to lookup the country you want to block at the bottom of this page: https://www.ip2location.com/free/visitor-blocker.
+First, you will need to look up the country you want to block at the bottom of this page: https://www.ip2location.com/free/visitor-blocker.
 Choose CIDR format before clicking the download button.
-In this example, I choose China.
+In this example, I picked China.

 Save the text file to any location on your server using an identifying name like “cidr-china.txt“.
 Open the location where you downloaded the text file in your terminal and enter the command below.
 Be aware that it will probably take a while to complete!
 In my case, on a fast VPS, it still took at least ten minutes.